jazzschmidt/skeleton-bash/README.md

 |`main`|(Optional) Will be called instead of usage page when script is being called without command |

-Also, there are internal versions of these functions (`_setup`, `_teardown` and `_main`), that can be extended when using Shkeleton as a library and common logic applies to all your programs.
+Also, there are internal versions of these functions (`_setup`, `_teardown` and `_main`), that can be extended when using **shkeleton** as a library and common logic applies to all your programs.

 ### Helper Functions